 Due to the lack of a direct flight from Kathmandu to Lukla, tourists must drive four hours (by shared Hiace Van) from Kathmandu to Manthali Airport.
 This is owing to strong traffic at Kathmandu's international airport throughout the months of October and November, as well as March and April.

-After that, we'll fly directly from Rameechap Manthali Airport to Lukla Airport).
+After that, we'll fly directly from Ramechap Manthali Airport to Lukla Airport).
 A fee of USD 100 must be paid if you wish to travel by private vehicle.
 For the same-day flight, travelers should check out at about 1 a.m.

 After reaching Lukla, our trekking finally begins and we will then make our way to Phakding.